 Oral pills of GS-441524 can be used to treat FIP in the following situations:

-When your doctor is absolutely certain that your cat's digestive organs are functioning at their 100%
+When your cat's digestive organs are functioning normally.

-When used as preventive treatment for cats that are suspected of FIP infection by the doctor.
+When used as preventive measure for cats that are suspected of FIP infection by the doctor.

 When used after the conclusion of the treatment as a periodic immunity booster to avoid relapse.

-Remember, The most effective method of delivering sufficient amount of GS to your cat's bloodstream is via direct subcutaneous injections.
+The most effective method of delivering GS-441524 to your cat's bloodstream is via direct subcutaneous injections.
 There is no better way.